Q. How do I deal with paints and household chemicals?

 Responsibilities: lead education, medical care and tracking of lead poisoned children.

-Department of Environmental Protection & Resource Management, Office of Food Protection and Health
+Department of Environmental Protection and Sustainability, Office of Food Protection and Health

 Responsibilities: lead education, lead abatement enforcement, environmental surveys of lead-poisoned children's homes, home-owner education on lead paint & lead dust, and regulatory enforcement of lead paint hazards, and required interim control measures.

-Department of Permits and Development Management, Division of Code Inspections and Enforcement, Lead Hazard Control
+Department of Permits, Approvals and Inspections, Division of Code Inspections and Enforcement, Lead Hazard Control

 Responsibilities: lead education to the tenants and landlords as required by HB 760, monitoring lead hazards in rental properties as required by Baltimore County laws and regulations, and regulatory enforcement action.